Curriculum Development: An Overview

 Out-of-School Success Standards

 The determination of success is not limited to what transpires in a school setting.
 A career and technical and technical curriculum must also be judged in terms of its former students' success.
 Just as a college preparatory or community college transfer curriculum is judged on the basis of graduates' success in a four-year college or university, former career and technical and technical students should demonstrate their success in the world of work.
 Thus, there is a major concern for the product or graduate of the curriculum, particularly with respect to employment-related success.
 Although success standards vary from school to school and from state to state, they quite often take the form of affective job skills, technical skills, occupational survival skills, job search skills, and entrepreneurial skills.
-There are certainly other standards that could be added to this list; however, the above items are out-of-school success standards that career and technical and technical education as well as business and industry leaders rank as being very important curricular outcomes.
+There are certainly other standards that could be added to this list; however, the above items are out-of-school success standards that career and technical education as well as business and industry leaders rank as being very important curricular outcomes.

-Although it is certainly recognized that any educational endeavor should relate in some way to the community, career and technical and technical education is charged with the responsibility of maintaining strong ties with a variety of agriculture, business, and industry-related areas.
+Although it is certainly recognized that any educational endeavor should relate in some way to the community, career and technical education is charged with the responsibility of maintaining strong ties with a variety of agriculture, business, and industry-related areas.
 In fact, strong school-workplace-community partnerships exist in many locales.
 Since there are a number of potential "customers" in the community who are interested in products (graduates), the curriculum must be responsive to community needs.
 Employers in the community are, likewise, obligated to indicate what their needs are and to assist the school in meeting these needs.
 This assistance might consist of employers serving on curriculum advisory committees, donating equipment and materials to the schools, or providing internships and shadowing experiences for students.
 Whatever relationship exists between the career and technical curriculum and the community, it should be recognized that strong school-workplace-community partnerships may often be equated with curriculum quality and success.

 Federal involvement with public career and technical education has existed for many years.
 Ever since the passage of the Smith-Hughes Act in 1917, schools that desired support for the operation of career and technical curricula have had to meet certain requirements.
 This, of course, means if federal support is desired for an offering, state and federal requirements must be adhered to.
 The extent to which federal involvement affects the curriculum may constitute a distinct asset or a liability.
 Requirements such as certain clock hours of instruction and certain types of equipment to be used in the shop or laboratory might foster a higher level of quality.
 On the other hand, there may be certain requirements that place undue restrictions on curriculum flexibility, and thus hinder attempts at innovation or at meeting the needs of certain student groups.

 Another basic characteristic of the career and technical and technical curriculum is responsiveness to technological changes in our society.
 Two hundred years ago, programs and their content that prepared people for work were quite stable.
 Typically, the skills and knowledge developed in an apprentice pi gram would be useful for the rest of one's productive life.
 Today, however, the situation is quite different.
-The Industrial Revolution and, more recent the integration of technological concepts into our everyday life have had a profound impact on career and technical and technical education curricula.
+The Industrial Revolution and, more recent the integration of technological concepts into our everyday life have had a profound impact on career and technical education curricula.
 The contemporary career and technical curriculum must be responsive to a constantly changing world of work.
 New developments in various fields should be incorporated into the curriculum so that graduates can compete for jobs and, on they have jobs, achieve their greatest potential.

 Bringing together the proper facilities, equipment, supplies, and instructional resources is a major concern to all persons involved in the implementation career and technical curricula.
 The logistics associated with maintaining any curriculum are often complex and time-consuming, but the sheer magnitude most career and technical curricula makes this factor quite critical to success or failure.
 Some logistical concerns are associated with any curriculum.
 Physics and chemistry equipment and materials must be available for experiments.
 Recording devices must be in proper working order when language laboratories are being used.
 Textbooks must be on hand when mathematics and history classes begin.
 However, all of the above types of items, and many more, might be needed in career and technical laboratories across the country.
 The highly specialized equipment needed to operate quality programs usual requires regular maintenance and must be replaced as it becomes obsolete.
 Materials used in the curriculum must be purchased, stored, inventoried replaced, and sometimes sold.
 The need for coordination of cooperate, career and technical programs with businesses and industries in a community working closely to establish and maintain relevant work stations for students presents a unique set of logistical problems.
 The logistics associated with operating a career and technical and technical curriculum are indeed complex, and these complexities need to be taken into account when a curriculum is being established and after it becomes operational.